GOP House panel: Halt federal money for Planned Parenthood

 Democrats accused the panel of squandering $1.5 million in taxpayer funds with a probe that endangered the safety of people involved in abortions and fetal tissue work by providing information about them.
 They said it was evocative of baseless allegations about communist subversives lodged six decades ago by McCarthy, a Wisconsin Republican.

-"The select panel found no evidence of wrongdoing by health care providers, researchers or tissue procurement companies," wrote the Democrats, who were led by Rep. Jan Schakowsky, R-Ill.
+"The select panel found no evidence of wrongdoing by health care providers, researchers or tissue procurement companies," wrote the Democrats, who were led by Rep. Jan Schakowsky, D-Ill.

 The panel also examined tissue procurement firms including StemExpress and research entities like the University of New Mexico.
 The report cited 15 instances in which the committee has provided information to U.S. and state authorities for possibly violating federal and state laws.